Square Root Calculator

 (x * y)^(1/2) = x^(1/2) * y^(1/2) ⟺ √(x * y) = √x * √y,

-How can you use that knowledge?
-The argument of a square root is usually not a perfect square you may easily calculate, but it may contain a perfect square amongst its factors.
+How can you use this knowledge?
+The argument of a square root is usually not a perfect square you can easily calculate, but it may contain a perfect square amongst its factors.
 In other words, you can write it as a multiplication of two numbers, where one of the numbers is the perfect square, e.g.,

 45 = 9 * 5 (9 is a perfect square).
 The requirement of having at least one factor that is a perfect square is necessary to simplify the square root.
 At this point, you should probably know what the next step will be.
 You need to put this multiplication under the square root.
 In our example: